Island hopping in the Canary Islands: complete guide

 Hiking among volcanoes on the island of La Palma

 Start your island-hopping vacation by catching a ferry from the port of Santa Cruz in La Palma to San Sebastián in La Gomera early in the morning.
-You’ll arrive in La Gomera in about 2.5 hours.
+You’ll arrive in La Gomera in a little less than 4 hours.
 The port of San Sebastián is located on the eastern coast of the island.

-The black-sand beach of San Sebastián by the port is a worthy first stop right after you drop off your luggage at the hotel.
-Enjoy the clear waters and head to the city center for a delicious meal or a short walk at the park.
+The black-sand beach of San Sebastián near the port is a worthy first stop right after you drop off your luggage at the hotel.
+Enjoy the clear waters and head to the city center for a delicious meal or a short walk around the town.
 The Torre del Conde Park is one of the best parks in the Canary Islands.

 La Gomera is an adventure-lover’s paradise, so you should visit some of the impressive natural sites, such as the Garajonay National Park and the Roques viewpoint.
-This is the one of the best places to admire the ocean view and take amazing photos against a dramatic background.
+This is one of the best places to admire the ocean view and take amazing photos with a beautiful background.

 Follow the island’s trails either by bike or on foot, and get to witness the grandeur of nature in an untouched landscape.
 For the thrill-enthusiasts out there, there are also whale-watching and horse-riding centers!